 2. Whale Shark Diving in Mozambique

-Tofo Beach, Mozambique is famous for its deep bay and abundance of Megafauna.
+Tofo Beach, Mozambique, is famous for its deep bay and abundance of Megafauna.
 It is arguably one of the best places in the world to go diving and snorkeling with whale sharks.
-These gentle giants may have the name “shark,” but they are filter feeders like many whales don’t mind the presence of swimmers.
+These gentle giants may have the name “shark,” but they are filter feeders like many whales and don’t mind the presence of swimmers.

 We highly recommend going with Peri-Peri Divers as they practice ethical tourism practices and provide a great time!